MOS Technology: Commodore Semiconductor Group

 However successful the 6502 was, the company itself was having problems.
 At about the same time the 6502 was being released, MOS's entire calculator IC market collapsed, and its prior existing products stopped shipping.
 Soon they were in serious financial trouble.
 Another company, Commodore Business Machines (CBM), had invested heavily in the calculator market and was also nearly wiped out by TI's entry into the market.
 A fresh injection of capital saved CBM, and allowed it to invest in company suppliers in order to help ensure their IC supply would not be upset in this fashion again.
 Among the several companies were LED display manufacturers, power controllers, and suppliers of the driver chips, including MOS.

-In late 1976, CBM, publicly traded on the NYSE with a market capitalization around US$60 million, purchased MOS (whose market cap was around US$12 million) in an all-stock deal.
+In September 25, 1976, CBM, publicly traded on the NYSE with a market capitalization around US$60 million, purchased MOS (whose market cap was around US$12 million) in an all-stock deal.
 Holders of MOS received a 9.4 percent equity stake in CBM on the condition that Chuck Peddle would join Commodore as chief engineer.
 The deal went through, and while the firm basically became Commodore's production arm, they continued using the name MOS for some time so that manuals would not have to be reprinted.
 After a while MOS became the Commodore Semiconductor Group (CSG).
-Despite being renamed to CSG, all chips produced were still stamped with the old "MOS" logo until 1989.
+Despite being renamed to CSG, all chips produced were still stamped with the old "MOS" logo until week 22/23 of 1989.

 MOS had previously designed a simple computer kit called the KIM-1, primarily to "show off" the 6502 chip.
 At Commodore, Peddle convinced the owner, Jack Tramiel, that calculators were a dead end, and that home computers would soon be huge.

 However, the original design group appeared to be even less interested in working for Jack Tramiel than it had for Motorola, and the team quickly started breaking up.
 One result was that the newly completed 6522 (VIA) chip was left undocumented for years.

 Bill Mensch left MOS even before the Commodore takeover, and moved home to Arizona.
 After a short stint consulting for a local company called ICE, he set up the Western Design Center (WDC) in 1978.
 As a licensee of the 6502 line, their first products were bug-fixed, power-efficient CMOS versions of the 6502 (the 65C02, both as a separate chip and embedded inside a microcontroller called the 65C150).
 But then they expanded the line greatly with the introduction of the 65816, a fairly straightforward 16-bit upgrade of the original 65C02 that could also run in 8-bit mode for compatibility.
 Since then WDC moved much of the original MOS catalog to CMOS, and the 6502 continued to be a popular CPU for the embedded systems market, like medical equipment and car dashboard controllers.